-Since 1975, offering acupuncture and cupping therapy for fertility, sciatica, allergies, and more.
+Since 1975, offering acupuncture and cupping therapy for back pain, fertility, weight loss, anxiety, and more.
 Memphis's original board certified, licensed alternative medicine clinic.

 Our mission has always been to provide quality holistic and alternative medicine to patients across the Mid-South.
 If you're considering acupuncture or cupping therapy for the first time - whether you're dealing with infertility, sciatica and back pain, seasonal allergies, or any number of other conditions - we're here to ensure that you are as comfortable as possible by empowering you with knowledge about the benefits you could gain from acupuncture and what to expect from your first visit.